jkallini/SimpleTweet/README.md

   * [x] The count increments when "retweet" or "favorite" is clicked.
 * [x] The date of a tweet (in Twitter's format) appears on the detailed view.
 * [x] The detailed view is scrollable (allowing larger images to be viewed).
+* [x] The home screen has a BottomNavigationView with home, search, and notifications buttons.

 ## Video Walkthrough